micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.iapresenter/text.md

 filter: darken
 opacity: 50%

+A quick note on fourTheorem:

-We are a pioneering technology consultancy focused on aws and serverless
+We are a technology consultancy focused on AWS and serverless

+We help with cloud architecture, application modernisation and even HPC.

+I'm giving fourTheorem a shout out as it was in the context of a problem a client was having that this whole talk came to be!

 ---